NICMx/Jool/en/usr-flags-global.md

 The <a href="http://en.wikipedia.org/wiki/IPv6_packet#Fixed_header" target="_blank">IPv6 header</a>'s Traffic Class field is very similar to <a href="http://en.wikipedia.org/wiki/IPv4#Header" target="_blank">IPv4</a>'s Type of Service (TOS).

 If you leave this OFF, the Traffic Class value will be copied directly to the TOS field during IPv6-to-IPv4 translations.
-If you turn this ON, Jool will always set TOS as [`--tos`](#--tos) instead.
+If you turn this ON, Jool will always set TOS as [`tos`](#tos) instead.

-### `--tos`
+### `tos`

 - Type: Integer
 - Default: 0